SmithSamuelM/Papers/whitepapers/kram.md

 The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.EMYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_`.

-For the transactioned message type (`xip` or `exn`), we can differentiate on the transaction ID.
+Each message type can be further differentiated by a route as follows:
 An example window size entry would be as follows:
-KEY = `MessageType.TID`  and VALUE = window size, where the MessageType is replaced with one of the message types:
+KEY = `MessageType.R.Route` and VALUE = window size, where the MessageType is replaced with one of the message types:
-`(xip, exn)`.
-For a message type of `xip`, the actual window size key would be `xip.TID`.
+ `(qry, rpy, pro, bar, xip, exn)` and the Route is replaced with the actual route value like `open/sesame` For a message type of `rpy`, the actual window size key would be `rpy.R.open/sesame`.
-The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i` where the last element is the message ID.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.rpy.R.opensesame.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux`.
-For a message type of `exn`, the actual window size key would be `xip.TID`.
+For a message type of `xip`, the actual window size key would be `xip.R.open/sesame`.
-The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.ED77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBV.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s` where the last element is the message ID.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.R.opensesame.EMYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_`.

-For the transactioned message type (`xip` or `exn`), we can also differentiate by both the transaction ID and message ID.
+Each message type can be further differentiated by a route and message ID as follows:
 An example window size entry would be as follows:
-KEY = `MessageType.TID.MID`  and VALUE = window size, where the MessageType is replaced with one of the message types:
+KEY = `MessageType.R.Route.MID` and VALUE = window size, where the MessageType is replaced with one of the message types:
-`(xip, exn)`.
+ `(qry, rpy, pro, bar, xip, exn)` and the Route is replaced with the actual route value like `open/sesame` For a message type of `rpy`, the actual window size key would be `rpy.R.open/sesame.MID`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.rpy.R.opensesame.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux`.
+For a message type of `xip`, the actual window size key would be `xip.R.open/sesame.MID`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.R.opensesame.EMYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_`.

+The transactioned message types `xip` and `exn` can also be differentiated by the exchange ID as follows:
+An example window size entry would be as follows:
+KEY = `MessageType.X.ExchangeID`  and VALUE = window size, where the MessageType is replaced with one of the message types `xip` or `exn`, and the ExchangeID is replaced with the actual exchange ID.
+For a message type of `xip`, the actual window size key would be `xip.X.EGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYG`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.X.EGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYG.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i` where the last element is the message ID.
+For a message type of `exn`, the actual window size key would be `xip.X.EGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYG`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.X.EGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYG.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s` where the last element is the message ID.

+The transactioned message types `xip` and `exn` can also be differentiated by both the exchange ID and message ID as follows:
+An example window size entry would be as follows:
+KEY = `MessageType.X.ExchangeID.MID`  and VALUE = window size, where the MessageType is replaced with one of the message types `xip` or `exn`, and the ExchangeID is replaced with the actual exchange ID
+For a message type of `xip`, the actual window sizekey would be `xip.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.MID`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i`.
+For a message type of `exn`, the actual window sizekey would be `exn.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.MID`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.exn.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s`.

+The transactioned message types `xip` and `exn` can further be differentiated by the route, and the exchange ID as follows:
+An example window size entry would be as follows:
+KEY = `MessageType.R.route.X.ExchangeID`  and VALUE = window size, where the MessageType is replaced with one of the message types `xip` or `exn`, the Route is replace with the actual route, such as, `open/sesame`, and the ExchangeID is replaced with the actual exchange ID
+For a message type of `xip`, the actual window sizekey would be `xip.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i`.
+For a message type of `exn`, the actual window sizekey would be `exn.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.exn.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s`.

+The transactioned message types `xip` and `exn` can further be differentiated by the route, the exchange ID, and the MID as follows:
+An example window size entry would be as follows:
+KEY = `MessageType.R.route.X.ExchangeID.MID`  and VALUE = window size, where the MessageType is replaced with one of the message types `xip` or `exn`, the Route is replace with the actual route, such as, `open/sesame`, and the ExchangeID is replaced with the actual exchange ID
-For a message type of `xip`, the actual window sizekey would be `xip.TID.MID`.
+For a message type of `xip`, the actual window sizekey would be `xip.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.MID`.
-The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i`.
-For a message type of `exn`, the actual window sizekey would be `xip.TID.MID`.
+For a message type of `exn`, the actual window sizekey would be `exn.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.MID`.
-The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.exn.R.open/sesame.X.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s`.

+#### Cache Entry Values

-For the cache table key examples provided above value of the cache table entry is the following tuple:
+For the cache table examples provided above, value of the cache table entry is the following tuple:
-(timestamp, d, l, c) where `timestamp` is the timestamp field in the received message, `d` is the window clock drift/skew, and `l` is the window time lag.
-Recall that the window is computed as `[t-d-l, t+d]` where `t` is the current time of the receiver of the message (not the timestamp in the message), and c is the CacheType of the form `xip.TID.MID`.
+(timestamp, d, l, c) where `timestamp` is the timestamp field in the received message, `d` is the window clock drift/skew, `l` is the window time lag, and c is one of the CacheTypes described above.
+For example, a cache type that differentiates on message type, route, and MID would be `xip.R.open/sesame.MID`.

+Recall that the window is computed as `[t-d-l, t+d]` where `t` is the current time of the receiver of the message (not the timestamp in the message).
 The `timestamp` in the message is then evaluated relative to the window.

 #### Unique Transaction IDs and Reply Attack Protection
 Putting a salty nonce in the modifier `q` block of the first exchange message of a transaction makes the transaction ID universally unique even when all the other fields are the same.

-One might ask the question then, why not use universally unique transaction IDs themselves for replay attack protection?
+One might ask the question, then, why not use universally unique transaction IDs themselves for replay attack protection?
 Unfortunately, a timestamp is still needed in order to know when any given transaction can be pruned.
 Otherwise, all transactions must be stored forever in order to prevent replay attacks.
 The timestamp orders transactions monotonically, creating the property of "stale" transactions that can be pruned and not replayed by merely comparing the timestamp in the message to the corresponding current time window at the receiver.

 #### KERI v2 versus v1 Transactions